 In contrast to isolates, Full-Spectrum CBD is an extract that contains all compounds found naturally in the plant, including terpenes, essential oils, and other cannabinoids.
 When the cannabinoids are extracted from hemp, the whole extract is converted into a consumable product.
-This means that you will get a healthy dose of all the cannabinoids that were present in the plant.
+This means that you will get a healthy dose of all the cannabinoids present in the plant.

-Full Spectrum CBD Vs. CBD Isolate: How it is made
+Full Spectrum CBD vs CBD Isolate: How It Is made

 Full-Spectrum extraction, also known as broad-spectrum extraction, differs from other extraction methods.
 This is because the final product preserves the flavonoids, phenolic amides, and sterols while removing the plant material.
-The extraction requires the application of light hydrocarbon solutions (butane or propane) to raw cannabis material at exact temperatures in a sealed vessel.
+The extraction requires light hydrocarbon solutions (butane or propane) to raw cannabis material at exact temperatures in a sealed vessel.

 Through butane extraction, the solvent strips away the plant’s cannabinoids and terpenes by binding to them.
 The solution is then purged from the cannabinoid and terpene extract through a vacuum purge.

-Like other CBD products, CBD isolate is made from carefully filtered hemp plant extract that is obtained with supercritical CO2 extraction method.
+Like other CBD products, CBD isolate is made from carefully filtered hemp plant extract obtained with the supercritical CO2 extraction method.
 This helps produce the cleanest and purest product available on the market.
 Even though this extraction process is believed to be the highest quality extraction, CBD isolates might still contain trace amounts of other cannabinoids.

-Full Spectrum CBD Vs. CBD Isolate: How to use
+Full Spectrum CBD vs CBD Isolate: How To Use

 The most important aspect of using CBD is to understand the bioavailability of the product.
 This means how easily the full spectrum CBD may be absorbed into your body’s system.
 You can take full-spectrum CBD oil by mouth.
 Place the drops on your tongue and swallow.
 The oil will digest and spread throughout your core systems.
 You can also place the oil under your tongue and hold it there for at least 60-90 seconds.
 This results in fast and efficient delivery directly into your bloodstream.